iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 35: May 14, 2019 Tuesday

+**Today's Progress**: I worked some more on my game.
+He's collecting food now.

+I have some experience with servers, not a lot though.
+Every Phaser tutorial says to set one up for the game for security reasons.
+But I think they leave out some steps after the server recommendations and download.
+I did notice a difference between my files and files from others.
+I tried to follow through with the suggestion but to no avail.

+**Thoughts** Still fun.

 ### Day 34: May 13, 2019 Monday

 **Today's Progress**: After last night's update I did manage to load my spritesheet.
 Funny thing is the solution looks similar to something I had already tried.
 Maybe I was missing something really small or the page needed to reload.

 Anyways I got the little guy moving and jumping.
 I'm following along with a different tutorial.
-I'm going to make a game called Save-A-Dino, or something to the effect.
+I'll be making my own game as I follow along.
+Of course, when the tutorial is over it'll be up to me to finish the specifics of my game.
+It's going to be called Save-A-Dino, or something to the effect.
 I tried an animation for his jumping, so that he can have a different motion rather than him remaining in the same pose while moving up.
 This wasn't in the tutorial, but it seemed easy to create on my own.
 But I couldn't get it to work.

 I pushed two things to github -- the game and an old todo list.
 The todo-list is in JavaScript.
 I don't want to forget the roots of JS!
 Plus this is in need of a retouch.